The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A service that allows an account holder to obtain account information and manage certain banking transactions through a personal computer via the financial institution's Website on the Internet.
 (This is also known as Internet or online banking.)

 Electronic check conversion is a process in which your check is used as a source of information-for the check number, your account number, and the number that identifies your financial institution.
 The information is then used to make a one-time electronic payment from your account-an electronic fund transfer.
 The check itself is not the method of payment.
-See also Check 21.
+See related question Check 21.

 In most States, embezzlement is defined as theft/larceny of assets (money or property) by a person in a position of trust or responsibility over those assets.
 Embezzlement typically occurs in the employment and corporate settings.